CisMine/Setup-as-Cuda-programmers/Cuda Toolkit - Cuda Driver.md

 Ctrl + x : close editor

 You have successfully installed the CUDA Toolkit.
-You can verify this by open terminal and run this command
+You can verify this by open terminal and run this command:

 ```
 $nvcc -V